blast752/sonic-s-elixir/README.md

 # Sonic's Elixir

 Sonic's Elixir is a utility program for managing Android devices via ADB (Android Debug Bridge).
 It provides a user-friendly graphical interface to execute various ADB commands and optimize the performance of connected Android devices.
-NB that this program is still a beta pre-release and needs lot of testing
+NB that this program is still a beta pre-release and needs lot of testing.

-Table of Contents
+Table of Contents:

     Features
     Prerequisites